Small values and forbidden values for the Fourier antidiagonal constant of a finite group

 As $\AD(G)\geq\AD(H)$ (Proposition \ref{p:monotone}) and $\abs{G'}\geq \abs{H'}$, we conclude that $\AD(G) \geq 2 + 2\abs{G'}^{-1}$, which completes the proof of Proposition \ref{p:new lower bound}. \end{proof}

 \end{section}

 \begin{section}{Further examples and implications of small values}

-\begin{subsection}{Values of $\AD$ for particular groups} We present three families of groups with rather different properties (nilpotent, solvable and quasisimple), where one obtains rather simple formulas for the $\AD$-constants in each family.
+\begin{subsection}{Values of $\AD$ for particular groups} We present three families of groups with rather different properties (nilpotent, solvable with trivial centre, and quasi-simple), where one obtains rather simple formulas for the $\AD$-constants in each family.
 In each case, the ratio $\AD(G) \maxdeg(G)^{-1}$ converges to $1$ as $\abs{G}\to\infty$.

 \begin{eg}[Extraspecial $p$-groups] Let $p$ be a prime and let $n\in\Nat$.
 If $G$ is an extraspecial $p$-group of order $p^{2n+1}$, then the degrees of its irreducible characters and their multiplicities are well-documented.
-Namely, $G$ has exactly $p^{2n}$ characters of degree~$1$, and exactly $p-1$ irreducible characters of degree $p^n$.
+Namely, $G$ has exactly $p^{2n}$ characters of degree~$1$, and exactly $p-1$ irreducible characters of degree~$p^n$.
 Hence

 We note two particular cases, relevant to Proposition \ref{p:2 not in cdset}.
 If $p=2$ and $n=2$, then $\cdset(G)=\{1,4\}$ and $\AD(G)=\frac{5}{2}$.
 If $p=3$ and $n=1$, then $\cdset(G)=\{1,3\}$ and $\AD(G)=\frac{7}{3}$. \end{eg}